purefield/ocp-virt/README.md

        * Verify ```cluster_uuid``` is populated
        * Append ```/_cat/nodes``` to elasticsearch url and verify ```coordinate``` is a member
      * Open kibana route to show connected web application
+       * In Kibana create a new discovery for the "generated" index with timestamp
 * Virtualization
   * VirtualMachines
     * es-master00